wellsaid-labs/tts-evaluation/ops/run/README.md

      gcr.io/voice-service-2-313121/speech-api-worker@sha256:3af2c7a3a88806e0ff5e5c0659ab6a97c42eba7f6e5d61e33dbc9244163e17d3
      ```

-   - `$imageEntrypoint` is a string value that references the python service
+   - `imageEntrypoint` is a string value that references the python service
      entry point.
 Currently, this is for legacy image support (images prior to
      v9 that required a different entry).

-   - `$includeImageApiKeys` is a boolean flag that determines whether or not to
+   - `provideApiKeyAuthForLegacyContainerSupport` is a boolean flag that
-     inject api keys into the proxied upstream request.
-This is only for
+     determines whether or not to inject api keys into the proxied upstream
-     backwards compatibility, enabled support of our existing tts worker images.
+     request.
+This is only for backwards compatibility, enabling support of our
+     existing tts worker images.

-   - `$minScaleStream|$minScaleValidate` is an integer value determining how
+   - `minScaleStream|minScaleValidate` is an integer value determining how many
-     many container instances should remain idle, see the
+     container instances should remain idle, see the
      [cloud run configuration](https://cloud.google.com/run/docs/configuring/min-instances)
      for more details.
 Considering our validation service can handle multiple
      concurrent short-lived requests it would make sense to have a smaller min
      scale value than the stream service.
 For our staging environment and low
      demand model versions we will want to scale to 0.

-   - `$maxScaleStream|$maxScaleValidate` is an integer value that puts a ceiling
+   - `maxScaleStream|maxScaleValidate` is an integer value that puts a ceiling
      on the number of container instances we can scale to.
 This may be useful
      for preventing over-scaling in response to a spike in requests and/or
      managing costs.